Pillow Buying Guide

 Microfibre is a very fine man-made fibre, and its components make it twice as soft as silk.
 When used as a filling in a pillow, the result is a silky, soft, luxurious filling that still has warm and a lightweight feel.

 Becoming increasingly popular among sleepers, memory foam is made from a substance called visco-elastic.
-Originally designed by NASA as padding for astronauts’ plane seats, memory foam has been adopted by us sleepers into a bedding making a night’s sleep comfortable and quite literally memorable!
+Originally designed by NASA as padding for astronauts’ plane seats, memory foam has now become an everyday household product.
 Memory foam moulds to the shape and contours of your neck and head, evenly distributing weight while responding to the body’s heat and pressure points.
 When not in use, it reverts back to its original form.
 Memory foam can help support your weight evenly helping to avoid painful pressure in one particular spot.
 It can retain body heat and is extremely soft and comfortable.

-We have prepared our pillow size guide based the most popular approximate standard sizes that pillows can be bought in - although sizes may vary from pillow to pillow, exact measurements of the pillow you buy will be stated clearly on the packaging.
+Although sizes may vary from pillow to pillow, exact measurements of the pillow will be stated clearly on the packaging.
+The approximate standard size is 48cm x 75cm.

-Always protect your pillow with a pillow protector case - soft and comfortable, pillow protectors are fitted around your pillow and fastened with a zip, protecting your pillow further as well as adding extra comfort.
-It is recommended you replace your pillow every 2-3 years - however this depends on the filling of the pillow and how comfortable a night's sleep is.
-Generally, synthetic pillows will need to be replaced more often - it is recommended these pillows are replaced every six months to a year.
+Always protect your pillow with a pillow protector case - soft and comfortable, pillow protectors are fitted around your pillow, protecting your pillow further as well as adding extra comfort.
+It is recommended you replace your pillow every 6 months to 1 year - however this depends on the filling of the pillow and how comfortable a night's sleep is.